 This site started all the way back in 2005, then at technosight.com, as a place to share my tinkering with blogs, podcast, wikis, RSS, and Web 2.0, which no one knew about back then.
 As the tech landscape has shifted, so has my writing and speaking.
-For example, I moved from Web 2.0 to apps in 2008 but today am focusing on innovation in the remote workplace, which I cover in my podcast and remote work guides.
+For example, I moved from Web 2.0 to apps in 2008 but today am focusing on what it means to be a remote solopreneur and use remote as a business strategy versus an employment agreement.

 I've been blessed to see a number of career milestones through the years:

-Early remote consultant plus one of the first remote agencies.
+Early remote solopreneur plus one of the first remote agencies.

 I pioneered being an early remote consultant back in 2005.
 I then scaled that to running a remote firm with people around the world, a first in the agency world.